Sixteen South: Spaghetti Sisters

 Spaghetti Sisters is a 2D-animated series that tells the story of two sisters in a remote mountain range and their plans to keep the family’s failing pasta restaurant afloat.

 Sharks In Shirts

 Sharks In Shirts is a 2D-animated series about three teenage sharks whose mischief catches up with them when a chemistry experiment goes wrong and lands them on a school’s football team for the year.

 Super Snail

-Super Snail is a 2D series about a slug named Kevin who, despite being an administrator at a newspaper, is quite slow and often holds things up in a fast-paced news world.
+Super Snail is a 2D-animated series about a slug named Kevin who, despite being an administrator at a newspaper, is quite slow and often holds things up in a fast-paced news world.

 The Coop Troop

-The Coop Troop is a CGI series revolving around a group of barnyard animals on a mission to help other animals with their problems.
+The Coop Troop is a 3D CGI series revolving around a group of barnyard animals on a mission to help other animals with their problems.
 It is being produced by Sixteen South, Chinese company Tencent, and French studio Technicolor Animation Productions, with an intended release year of 2023.